YwThammatorn/YwThammatorn/README.md

 <h1 align="center">Hey there.
 Yew is here 😎</h1>
-<h3 align="center">Some cool guy and enthusiastic frontend developer from Thailand</h3>
+<h3 align="center">Some cool guy and frontend developer from Thailand</h3>

-- 🔭 I’m currently working on [Meeting Manager Discord Bot](https://github.com/YwThammatorn/Meeting-Manager)
+- ⚙️ I’m currently working on [Meeting Manager Discord Bot](https://github.com/YwThammatorn/Meeting-Manager)

+- ❤️‍🔥 I found myself enthusiastic about web development especially on **UX/UI design and frontend development**

+- 😅 I experienced and could also work as a **full-stack developer** but that's not my cup of tea

+- 😍 Computer Networks and Security are my another interests

 - 🌱 I’m currently learning **Angular, Vue and Typescript**